rustwasm/book/src/game-of-life/implementing.md

 You can find the complete source for this implementation in the `chapter-one` branch.

+Hashlife is an algorithm for computing the long-term fate of a given starting configuration in Conway's Game of Life.
+You can go to the [wiki page](https://en.wikipedia.org/wiki/Hashlife) to know more about this memoized algorithm.

 ## Exercises

 * Initialize the universe with a single space ship.